juanmvsa/llama3-3-70b-finetuning/README.md

 - Check [troubleshooting section](#-troubleshooting) first
 - Verify hardware requirements match your system
 - Ensure proper environment setup with `uv sync`
-- Review the example model card for implementation guidance
+- Create your own training data in the expected JSON format
+- Implement inference scripts as needed for your use case

 ### Getting Started
 - Start with the [quick start](#-quick-start) section